sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### Are We There Yet?

-Abstract: At the first BoostCon in 2007, I gave the keynote address, "A Possible Future of Software Development."
+Abstract: At the first BoostCon in 2007, I gave the keynote address, [_A Possible Future of Software Development_](#a-possible-future-of-software-development).
 Unfortunately, my work in the area stopped just a couple of years later.
 Adobe's Software Technology Lab 2.0 is picking it back up.
 What has happened during the last 18 years, and what does the future look like now?

 Note: This talk was presented at [C++Now 2025](https://cppnow.org/), 2025-04-28.